 Fifty percent of social security for singles earning between $25,000 and $34,000 and couples earning between $32,000 and $44,000 are subject to tax.
 Eighty-five percent of social security for singles making over $34,000 and couples earning over $44,000 are subject to tax.

 Consider withdrawing from retirement accounts first.
 To minimize taxes, limit withdrawals to amounts that don't exceed the 15% marginal bracket.
 If this income means you can delay filing for Social Security, your benefit will grow, ideally, until age 70 (see above example).

 If you need additional income, consider selling stocks or stock mutual funds held longer than a year in taxable accounts.
 Under the current tax code, you pay these taxes at capital gains tax rates (15% or 20%).

-This strategy reduces IRA account balances, ultimately, reducing your required minimum distributions (RMDs) from your IRAs.
+This strategy reduces IRA account balances, ultimately decreasing your required minimum distributions (RMDs) from your IRAs.
 RMDs must begin in the year following the year you reach age 70 ½.

 Converting those IRAs to Roth IRAs is another consideration.
 Though you pay taxes in the year of conversion, withdrawals from a Roth IRA are tax-free.

-5. Get the right assets in the proper accounts
+5. Get the Right Assets in the Right Accounts

 The answer to the question we posed in the beginning, “how long will my money last in retirement” is not a simple one.
 It depends on many factors, some of which I've tried to cover in this post.

 Proper personal financial management takes discipline.
 If you're married, it's much easier if both of you are on the same page.
 Couples need to talk about money and review their finances regularly.
 If both spouses are on the same page, achieving a goal of a successful retirement will be much more attainable.

 Another thing I often repeat about planning is this – learn to be flexible.
 Life gets in the way of our plans sometimes.
 Be willing to change and adapt as circumstances change.